Zackoon/icl_smash/README.md

 `live_inference.py` contains the logic of keeping a context window to input into the model at each timestep, along with based on a models prediction from the gamestate input, making our bot actually perform actions in the emulator.

-The `ssbm-bot` folder is an attempt we found online at making a Smash Bros. bot.
-We had previously tried playing around with it, before we decided to do the processing, loading, and training from scratch.
-It has been included for comprehensiveness-sake but is not used in our code-base.

 You can view our processed data at this gdrive link: https://drive.google.com/drive/folders/1HPt5PipV2PQQLsrA4yJqLrI_EZaCumhG?dmr=1&ec=wgc-drive-hero-goto under the folder `processed_data`.